Top 26 Alternatives to Vimeo in 2025: Pricing, Features & More

 Pricing:

-Cincopa offers three pricing plans for multimedia hosting:
+Cincopa offers five pricing plans for multimedia hosting.
+Pricing plans, when billed monthly, are as follows:

-Please check out Cincopa’s pricing page for a further breakdown of storage and capabilities that come with each plan.
+Please check out Cincopa’s pricing page for the latest updates of each plan.

 Cincopa vs. Vimeo Verdict: